rockhyrax0/gamemode-nightlight/README.md

 display1	s "U2719DC"
 ```

-Any substring works — `TARGET_LABEL="27GL850"` is enough to pin to the first one.
+Any substring works: `TARGET_LABEL="27GL850"` is enough to pin to the first one.

 ## Testing it